Chapter 1: An Alluring Difference

 "This is ridiculous," Harry muttered, shaking his head.
 "You expect me to believe that Fleur did something that caused your Mum and Hermione to…get so that they have to…oh, Merlin, so that means that right now your Mum and Dad are…?"

 "Yes, Harry, they are," Bill said with a sigh.
 "They probably didn't think to silence the room again, either."
-Harry then heard confirmation of this statement when the sound of rhythmic banging drifted down two flights of stairs.
+This assessment was confirmed when the sound of rhythmic banging drifted down two flights of stairs.

 "Oh, that's just…" Harry moaned.
 He shook his head and added, "Well, so long as they are busy upstairs, maybe you two could back up and start this story from the beginning?"